SuboptimalEng/cpp-tutorials/043-threads-mutex-scoped-lock/README.md

 ## Titles

 - The 1 Line of C++ That Makes Deadlocks Physically Impossible
+- How Senior Engineers Prevent Deadlocks in Modern C++

+- Why Modern C++ Made std::lock Obsolete
+- std::lock vs std::scoped_lock: Which One Should You Use?
+- The Hidden Danger of Order-Dependent Locking in C++
 - The Modern C++ Way to Lock Multiple Mutexes Safely
-- std::lock vs std::scoped_lock: Which One Should You Use?

-- How Senior Engineers Prevent Deadlocks in Modern C++
-- How C++17 Solved the Deadlock Problem Forever
-- How to Actually Prevent a Deadlock in C++?
+- How to Prevent a Deadlock in Modern C++?

 ## References